Turlt31/GUI-Password-Manager-Java/README.md

 Features:
   * Multiple Accounts

-It does not have all the same features as the python version yet <br>
+It does not have all the same features as the Python version yet <br>
-But i am working on them
+But I am working on them

 <br>
-Curectly only passwords and cards screen works
+Currently, only passwords and cards screen works

-Notes and Settings are not implamented yet
+Notes and Settings are not implemented yet

 <br>